JeffersonLab/QwAnalysis/Extensions/ValerianROOT/README.txt

     mass analysis.

 - ValerianROOT.cc
+    This main function is for creating the ValerianROOT version

 - ValerianROOTTreeMaker.cc
+    The main function for creating the ROOT file.

+- src/* && include/*
+    The sorce files for each data type, and there header files ** the header files have more info on what things are if it is not clear from the tree. **

 - magic_line.txt
     This is a magic line that Wouter used to save me from pulling out my hair and possibly going crazy...
 It does some